Texas Litigation Firm Representing Clients Across the U.S.

 Collecting money from debtors or parties who are delinquent on their payments is not always easy, especially as there are laws and regulations in place to protect debtors from harassment.
-As such, having a legal professional who is knowledgeable about every aspect of debt collection supporting you in collecting the money you are owed can be invaluable.
-Contact our Dallas collections lawyers of Grisham & Kendall, PLLC, at (713) 999-5085 today to discuss your debt collection needs and the ways in which we can help you.
+As such, having a debt collection attorney that is a legal professional who is knowledgeable about every aspect of debt collection supporting you in collecting the money you are owed can be invaluable.
+Contact our Houston and Dallas debt collection lawyers of Grisham & Kendall, PLLC, at (214) 308-2027 today to discuss your debt collection needs and the ways in which we can help you.

 When parties have agreed to a contract in which one party pays another for providing goods or services, this contract needs to be upheld by everyone.
 Failing to secure the payments you are owed can cause you and your business substantial losses.
 In these situations, you likely need to take legal action to enforce these contracts and secure the payment you deserve.

-Our legal team is prepared to help you with debt collection in the following ways:
+Our legal team of experienced Texas collection attorneys are prepared to help you with debt collection in the following ways:

-While taking legal action to get the money you are owed can be a lengthy process, it is often necessary in order to obtain the money you are due.
+While taking legal action and securing a debt collection attorney to get the money you are owed can be a lengthy process, it is often necessary in order to obtain the money you are due.